-The BBC is still trusted by many, especially those who do not time to consult other sources.
+The BBC is still trusted by many, especially by those who do not take time to consult other sources.
 That is why any bias is especially dangerous to our democracy.
 In my opinion the BBC fails in the following ways:

 - Giving prominence to those with money, without identifying who funds them.

 - Giving too much time to trivia – celebs etc.

 - Giving too much time to right wing views